 Waking the Deities

-- Offer obeisances to your spiritual master, reciting his pranama prayer(s), and pray for his blessings to assist him in the worship of the Lord:
+Offer obeisances to your spiritual master outside the deity room, saying his pranama prayer(s), and pray for his permission to assist him in the worship of the Lord:

-I offer my respectful obeisances unto [spiritual master’s name], who is very dear to Lord Krsna, having taken shelter at His lotus feet.
+I offer my respectful obeisances unto [spiritual master’s name], who is very dear to Lord Krishna, having taken shelter at His lotus feet.

 Wash your hands with a few drops of water from the acamana cup.